 How has the Geo major helped?
 The writing.
-Distilling thoughts and points down into a concise and digestible story loop is probably one of the most valuable skill that Jacob gained in the Geography major.
-Early in his career everything was quantitative and hard analysis and extreme attention to detail.
+Distilling thoughts and points down into a concise and digestible story loop is the most valuable skill that Jacob gained in the Geography major.
+Early in his career everything was quantitative with hard analysis and extreme attention to detail.
 While all these skills are still very important for his role, the ability to crisply convey points, facts, and difficult to understand concepts is what turns his analyses into something useful that drives change and decision making.

-"During my time in the Geo major, I began to understand the meaning of structured thought organization and carefully weaving hard analysis into an argument.
-Great major - loved every minute of it!
+"During my time in the Geo major, I began to understand the meaning of structured thought organization and concise communication while carefully weaving hard analysis into an argument.
+Great major - loved every minute of it!"